jayanthkoushik/shinyutils/docs/shinyutils.pt.md

 ### _class_ shinyutils.pt.NNTrainer(\*\*args)
-Helper class for training a model on a dataset.
+Helper class for training a PyTorch model on a dataset.

 #### _property_ train_iters()